Retirement investments to avoid include everything from bonds down to stock options. Here’s why.

 It may be hard to get out if you change your mind: Unlike stocks, it can be difficult or impossible to sell an annuity if you decide it no longer meets your needs.
 Moreover, you will likely get a low price for your annuity because the date of your death is uncertain.

 Link to interest rates makes today a poor time to buy annuities: The rate of return you receive on an annuity is linked to interest rates at the time you buy it.
-That makes periods of low interest rates, like today, an especially poor time for buying annuities.
+That makes periods of still relatively low interest rates an especially poor time for buying annuities.
 However, if you want to buy annuities, you could buy one annuity a year for the next five years.
 That way, your returns will increase if interest rates rise, as we expect.

 Tax treatment: When you own an annuity, the income payments you receive are made up of interest and a return of your principal.
 The return of your principal is tax free, but the interest portion of the payment is taxed as ordinary income.